stardog-union/launchpad-docs/azure/README.md

   - `AZURE_CLIENT_SECRET` is the client secret for the registered Azure app being used for authentication.
   - `AZURE_TENANT` is the Azure tenant type.
 You can limit the types of accounts that may log into your instance.
 The default `organizations` will limit users that are in the Azure AD that the application belongs too.
 See the possible values in the [Azure docs](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-v2-protocols#endpoints).

 - `JWK_LOCATION` is the location inside the Docker container where a public/private key pair should be.
 Note how in the [`docker-compose.yml`](./docker-compose.yml) a volume containing an RSA public/private key pair is mounted.
 There is a `README` contained in the [`jwk`](./jwk) directory containing instructions on how to generate a new public/private key pair.
-The private key is used by the application to sign JWT's, which will be sent for Stardog API requests.
+The private key is used by the application to sign JWTs, which will be sent for Stardog API requests.
 The public key is used by the Stardog server to verify the tokens sent by the application.

 - The image is being run and used locally for demo purposes. `BASE_URL` is set to `http://localhost:8080`.
 As a result, `SECURE` is set to `false` since the `BASE_URL` is a non-https URL.
 The login service assumes `https` and will not work properly without this flag being set to false.
 Port `8080` is used in the `BASE_URL` because it is mapped to the container's port `8080` in the `ports` section of the [`docker-compose.yml`](docker-compse.yml).
 If the container's port `8080` was mapped to port `9000` on the Docker host, `BASE_URL` would be set equal to `http://localhost:9000`.